-Powdery mildew, which is a fungal disease causing white patches and powdery growth to appear on the foliage of the plant.
+Powdery mildew, a fungal disease causes white patches and powdery growth to appear on the foliage of the plant.
 Remove any part of the plant affected and dispose of it immediately.

 Caution: Powdery mildew spreads easily with overhead watering, avoid if possible.